flectra-hq/documentation-user/content/developer/howtos/themes.rst

 This defines two color palettes for the user to choose from.
 Flectra relies on five named colors to be used by the website builder.
 By defining those in your theme, you ensure a consistent colored Flectra theme.
-Starting with Flectra2.0, a lot more variable are there for you to customize.
+Starting with Flectra 14.0, a lot more variable are there for you to customize.

 .. note::